More information about staying in our cabins

 – You must be at least 18 years old to book/enter into an agreement with Marholmen.

-- To ensure that everyone who visits Marholmen enjoys their stay, you undertake to show consideration for our other guests and employees by complying with the rules of order, instructions and regulations that apply on the island.
+– To ensure everyone visiting Marholmen enjoys their stay, you agree to show consideration for our other guests and staff by following the rules, instructions, and regulations that apply on the island.

-- If complaints regarding disruptive behavior are received by Marholmen , we have the right to immediately evict the guest from the accommodation / area if correction is not made immediately after notice.
-In that case, no refund will be made for the remaining period of stay.
+– If complaints about disruptive behavior are reported to Marholmen, we have the right to immediately evict the guest from the accommodation/area if the behavior is not corrected immediately after being asked.
+In such a case, no refund will be issued for the remaining stay.

-- If you are not satisfied with our delivery, please contact reception in the first instance so that any problems can be resolved during your stay.
+– If you're not happy with our service, please contact the reception first so any issues can be resolved during your stay.